 - Enter your Id number as Account Number

-- You will receive a confirmation message with a unique code details, a Reference Number and a special link
+- You will receive a confirmation message with unique code details, a Reference Number and a particular link

 - After registration, Dial *433#

 - you will receive an SMS with your CRB Details